AlessandroAU/ESP8266-433Mhz-and-IR-Bridge-MQTT/README.md

 <b> {mqtt=">[MQTTPI:ESP/RFtoSend:command:*:MAP(RF/AlessFanLight.map)]"} </b>

 Now when the switch recieves an ON or OFF command it will be 'mapped' to the RF packet, and sent out to the ESP8266 bridge to be relayed over the air.
+If you have an RTL-SDR module you can use to make sure the data is being sent.